addiscent/vagrant-ruby-rails/README.md

 Bring up a terminal on your _host_.
 Choose a suitable location for the directory tree which will be created by the commands below.

-Enter the following command one-line on your terminal.
+Enter the following single-line command on your terminal.
 In the following sections, a terminal command prompt is indicated by the symbol $.

 > $ mkdir vagrant-ruby-rails; cd vagrant-ruby-rails; mkdir workspace

 The command above created the "home" directory, named "vagrant-ruby-rails", where your new _vagrant-ruby-rails_ development environment will be installed.
 This is the directory from which you will launch your new _vagrant-ruby-rails_ _guest-vbox_.
 The "vagrant-ruby-rails" directory is also referred to elsewhere in this document as ".../vagrant-ruby-rails/.
-A subdirectory named ".../vagrant-ruby-rails/workspace/" was also created by the command above.
+A subdirectory named ".../vagrant-ruby-rails/workspace/" is also created by the command above.
 It will be used later.

 Next, visit the _vagrant-ruby-rails_ GitHub repository at, https://github.com/ckthomaston/vagrant-ruby-rails.
 On that page, use the
 "Download ZIP" button to download a ZIP file containing the _vagrant-ruby-rails_ project files.